BecTome/ANFIS_EnergyEfficience/README.md

 [1] Tsanas, A., & Xifara, A. (2012).
 Accurate quantitative estimation of energy performance of residential buildings using statistical machine learning tools.
 Energy and Buildings, 49, 560-567. https://doi.org/10.1016/j.enbuild.2012.03.003

+## Dataset

+It can be found in the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Energy+efficiency#).
+For Windows users it can be downloaded running `get_data.ps1` file.

 ## Setup

 - Matlab R2022b